New MINI Electric 2019: specs, price and on-sale date

 MINI Electric styling

-We’re yet to see what the production car will look like, but we know it'll look similar to the concept that was revealed at the 2017 Frankfurt Show.
-That was very obviously a MINI, but with a few different details that mark it out as an electric car.
+We’re yet to see what the production car will look like, but we know that the final design will leave onlookers in now doubt that it's very obviously a MINI.
+However, there will of course be a few details that mark it out as an electric car.

 It’s a similar principle to the way that, say, a Cooper S stands out from a One.
 So, the details you’ll notice on this zero-emission MINI are the yellow parts, particularly on the grille and wheels.
 The grille is also different, because it's closed off and comes with a yellow ‘E’ badge.